 Ways to extend the life of your rye loaf

-In the Baltic countries and Russia, where most of our recipes and baking techniques originate, rye bread is not just the preferred type of bread – it is an integral part of the culture and identity.
-More than just a base to a sandwich, it accompanies every meal – from the humble bowl of soup for supper to a large celebration, many would say it’s not a proper meal if there’s no rye bread on the table!
+In the Baltic and Slavic countries, where most of our recipes and baking techniques originate, rye bread is not just the preferred type of bread, it is an integral part of the culture and identity.
+More than just a base to a sandwich, it accompanies every meal – from the humble bowl of soup for supper to a large celebration - many would say it’s not a proper meal if there’s no rye bread on the table!

-A corollary of this is that the region developed some good practices for keeping rye bread fresh for longer as well as some recipes for using up stale bread.
+A consequence of rye's central role is that the region developed some good practices for keeping rye bread fresh for longer as well as some recipes for using up stale bread.
 Here are some helpful suggestions for the rye enthusiasts (and general bread lovers) amongst you!

 Bread box vs. fridge